abhishekahuja35/SQL_Projects/README.md

 # SQL_Projects

-A repository for SQL Projects
+This is a repository for my SQL Projects

+* International Debt Analysis: This is a project from Datacamp where I explore world debt statistics